mdouglasbrett/100-exercises-to-learn-rust/README.md

-# Learn Rust, one exercise at a time
+# Learn Rust, one exercise at a time - ** MY SOLUTIONS **

+## Also, boo on GH for not giving me any contribution points for this!! 👎

 You've heard about Rust, but you never had the chance to try it out?\
 This course is for you!